Chat to a Council Officer

 Permit for tree pruning and removal

-Please note a fee of $100 per tree is applicable.
+Please note a fee of $105 per tree is applicable.
 Valid Concession Card Holders are exempt.

 The City of Kingston has established a Significant Tree Register to help identify and conserve trees of importance to the community.
 The Register aims to preserve the municipality's leafy neighbourhood character, cultural heritage, history, and biological diversity.
-For more information please refer to Council's Significant Tree Register Page.

 Trees and development - pre-purchase tree inspections

 Any potential development of land may be affected by existing trees on the land.
-If you would like information on trees that may affect any future development, you can apply for a "tree inspection report on private property".
+If you would like information on trees that may affect any future development, you can apply for a "tree pre purchase inspection report on private property".
 Council's vegetation officer will visit the site and provide a report detailing advice in relation to specific trees and information on how trees may be managed prior to any Planning Application being lodged.